FEMLab/focus16/README.md

-# 16db
+# focusDB
 ## High resolution 16S database construction from correctly assembled rDNA operons

 ## Description
-16db is a package built for the construction of species-specific, high-resolution 16S rDNA databases.
+focusDB is a package built for the construction of species-specific, high-resolution 16S rDNA databases.
-It does so with through the use of riboSeed, a pipeline for the use of ribosomal flanking regions to improve bacterial genome assembly. riboSeed allows the correct assembly of multiple rDNA operons within a single genome.
-16db uses various tools around and including riboSeed to take an input of arguments listed below and produces a file containing all 16S sequences from draft full genomes available for that species.
+It does so with through the use of riboSeed, a pipeline for the use of ribosomal flanking regions to improve bacterial genome assembly. riboSeed allows the correct assembly of multiple rDNA operons within a single genome. focusDB uses various tools around and including riboSeed to take an input of arguments listed below and produces a file containing all 16S sequences from draft full genomes available for that species.

 ## Installation
-###### Installing 16db
+###### Installing focusDB
 TODO: get pip install worrking
 ```
-pip install 16db
+pip install focusDB
 ```

-###### Packages required for 16db:
+###### Packages required for focusDB:
 ```
 conda install python=3.5 seqtk sickle-trim sra-tools riboseed mash skesa barrnap parallel-fastq-dump iqtree
 ```